John Rosenberg (American football)

-John David Rosenberg (born 1947 or 1948) is a former American football coach.
+John David Rosenberg (born 1947 or 1948) is an American former football coach.
 His coaching career has spanned over 30 years at a variety of levels, including collegiate and professional teams in the United States, and pro club teams in the Italian Football League and German Football League in Europe.
 Most notably, he served as head football coach at Brown University from 1984 to 1989, compiling a record of 23–33–3.
 Rosenberg is credited by some as the creator of the zone blitz defense made popular by the Pittsburgh Steelers.
 His career has included national championships in three countries.

 United States

 Penn State

 Rosenberg was an assistant coach at Penn State for 11 seasons, working for head coach Joe Paterno.
 During this time he coached in 11 bowl games, including the National Championship team in 1982.
 He coordinated recruiting from 1974 to 1977, and also served as defensive backfield coach from 1977 to 1982.